Nuestra conclusión

 Altura de la suela en la zona del talón

-And while we could never complain about the shoe's lack of cushioning, our caliper showed that its heel stack is merely average at 31.0 mm!
-Not even among the thickest hiking shoes we've tested (think HOKA).
-It also turned out to be 2 mm less than the officially stated 33 mm.
+While we can't complain about the shoe's lack of cushioning, our caliper showed that its heel stack is merely average at 31.0 mm.

 Altra Olympus 6 Hike Low GTX Heel stack